Debugging Binaries with GDB

 Breakpoint 1, main (argc=1, argv=0xbffff864) at stack0

-I used b main command.
-So GDB created a breakpoint at the memory address 0x80483fd.
+.
 Go to the above-disassembled code and find out what is at that address.

 This is because these instructions are related to the function prologue generated by the compiler.
 The function prologue builds the stack frame of the function.

 When you set a breakpoint with the function name, GDB automatically skips the function prologue.
-So if you want to see how the stack frame is building, you can use a memory address instead of the function name.
+So if you want to see how the stack frame is built, you can use a memory address instead of the function name.

 Let's set a breakpoint at the top of the assembly instructions.